gkell87/cousera_ibm_software_dev/developing_front_end_apps_with_react/README.md

 How it works
   - Syntax Extension: JSX looks like HTML, but it's not actual HTML.
 It's a special syntax that goes into your JavaScript files.
   - Compilation: A tool, such as a JavaScript compiler like Babel, converts the JSX syntax into standard JavaScript function calls.
-For example, <h1 className="greeting">Hello</h1> becomes React.createElement('h1', {className: 'greeting'}, 'Hello').
   - React Elements: These compiled JavaScript functions create React "elements," which are plain JavaScript objects that describe the structure and content of your UI.

 Key Features and Differences from HTML